nicoladebbia/CredLink/plugins/wp-c2concierge/readme.txt

 == Installation ==

-1. Upload the `wp-c2concierge` folder to your `/wp-content/plugins/` directory
+1. Upload the `wp-credlink` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure your settings in Settings > C2 Concierge (optional)